Tuesday, October 27, 2009

 Hello Sassy,

+I haven’t decided whether or not whining questions from petulant children is breakfast, so I cannot yet give a verdict on this inquiry.
+But I can certainly answer your questions.
 The “What is Breakfast Committee” has long taken pride in its perfectly attended meetings.
 Meetings take place once daily shortly after breakfast.
 It is during these meetings that we hold one another accountable to true breakfast as well as review all letters of inquiry.
 Meetings last for approximately 3 hours and are followed by rigorous oral hygiene.

 As far as the community goes, we take part in the annual Box Tops For Education drive as well as the weekly Granola For Grandmas.
 We have no contests.